yugendran0705/DWDM-Assignment/README.md

 3. npm run dev

 Make sure to give all the details in the box in the same format (case sensitive).
+The website is not responsive therefore try to open it in a laptop or desktop.

 # React + Vite